Installing Office Center On A Network

 To tell Office Center it is running on a network, go to the opening screen of Office Center and select “System Settings” and “General System Settings” from the top menu.
 You should see the screen similar to the one on the right.
 Make sure there is a check mark in the “Network and Record and File Locking” option.
 If you do not check this option, the program will try to repair indexes every time a second person enters the program.

 6. Network configuration questions, i.e. “How do I set up my network” or “How do I share my hard disk?” are beyond the scope of our normal toll free technical support.
-Although we do run Office Center at our offices on a Windows Vista/XP and Windows 2003 Server network, we are by no means experts at configuring the wide variety of networking packages available.
+Although we do run Office Center at our offices on a Windows 10/8/7/Vista and Windows 2016, 2012 Server networks, we are by no means experts at configuring the wide variety of networking packages available.
 Networking questions are better asked of a local networking expert.
 A qualified technician should be able to set up and configure a typical small network in a reasonable time frame.
 Due to the large number of Office Center users and volume of questions we typically receive, it isn’t feasible for us to spend an hour setting up a network.
 If for some reason you need special assistance from us, please call in advance to arrange a convenient time.